CynthiaGodoy/Portfolio/README.md

 ✅Repository contains multiple descriptive commit messages, contains a README with a link to deployed project, and Screenshot.

+## Items to be Updated in Project

+📝 Add photo to the `About` section

+📝 Updated resume link.

+📝 Link to at least 2 deployed projects with 20 commits.

+📝 Add profile picture to GitHub.

+📝 Follow 2 classmates on GitHub.

+📝 Update to 2 screenshots of the portfolio page.

+📝 Update `navbar` to be collapsible.

+📝 Bootstrap items so page is more responsive.

 ## Live URL
 https://cynthiagodoy.github.io/Portfolio/